Enalean/tuleap-documentation-en/languages/en/user-guide/cvs.rst

    what changes were made.

--  **CVS Preamble**: In some cases (e.g. for legacy projects), the project CVS repository might not be hosted by the SYS\_PRODUCT\_NAME server.
-In this case, the CVS information displayed in the welcome page of the SYS\_PRODUCT\_NAME CVS service is incorrect.
+-  **CVS Preamble**: In some cases (e.g. for legacy projects), the project CVS repository might not be hosted by the |SYSPRODUCTNAME|
+   server.
+In this case, the CVS information displayed in the welcome page of the |SYSPRODUCTNAME| CVS service is incorrect.
 Fortunately, the project administrator can customize the CVS preamble here.

     **Tip**